-Professor Turner is Pro Vice-Chancellor at Teesside University, responsible for the Enterprise and Business Engagement Strategy.
+Professor Jane Turner OBE is Pro Vice-Chancellor at Teesside University, responsible for the Enterprise and Business Engagement Strategy.

 Tell us a bit about yourself, your background and your current role (including as gender champion).